Neda Al-Hilali

-Neda Al-Hilali (1938 - 2025) was an American fiber artist.
+Neda Al-Hilali (26 November 1938 – 13 September 2025) was an American fiber artist.
+Her art was described by The Los Angeles Times as "turn[ing] traditional fiber crafts inside out."

 Biography

-Al-Hilali was born in Cheb, Czechoslovakia and has lived in Bavaria Germany, Baghdad Iraq, Houston TX. and Los Angeles CA. She moved to southern California in 1962.
-She trained as an artist in Europe, and extensively at the University of California Los Angeles.
+Al-Hilali, née Walburga Luise Hedwig Marianne Boehm, was born in Cheb, Czechoslovakia.
+Throughout her life, she lived in Bavaria, Germany and Baghdad, Iraq, before settling in Los Angeles, California in 1962.
+She trained as an artist in Europe, and extensively at the University of California, Los Angeles.

 Her early works in the 1960s consisted of flat weavings and knotted hangings.
 These were followed by large, room-filling installations and a series of outdoor installations including giant brown-paper "Tongues" installed on Venice beach.

-Al-Hilali has described her work as "foot tracks of prolonged attention and energy," as each requires many hours of intensive handiwork.
+Al-Hilali described her work as "foot tracks of prolonged attention and energy," as each required many hours of intensive handiwork.

-Her work is in the collections of various museums, including the Renwick Gallery, Museum of Arts and Design, Utah Museum of Fine Arts, and the Smithsonian American Art Museum.
-Her papers are at the Archives of American Art.
+Her work is part of the collections of various museums, including the Renwick Gallery, Museum of Arts and Design, Utah Museum of Fine Arts, and the Smithsonian American Art Museum.
+Her papers are kept by the Archives of American Art.

+Al-Hilali died on 13 September 2025, at the age of 86.